 Npower is part of the Innogy group, a Europe-wide energy company based in Germany.
 It operates coal, oil, biomass and gas-fired power stations, and supplies around 3.6 million UK customers.

-Npower is now majority owned by Eon, although the two remain separate companies for the moment.
-Npower's customers will gradually be moved over to Eon Next – a subsidiary of the company.
+Npower is majority owned by Eon and its customers are gradually being moved over to Eon Next – a subsidiary of the company.
+Eon Next plans to have migrated all customers over the next few months.

-Read on to find out what Npower’s customers think of it and see whether Npower offers value for money.
+Below we reveal what Npower’s customers think of it and whether Npower offers value for money.

 Npower customer score